PHOENIXCONTACT/Application-Developer-Training/chapter-1-basics.md

 > be added to the root level and not as children of other resources.
 Even though,
 > that wouldn't do any harm.

-> **Note** Should these resources not appear, check if the project references of 'PencilFactory.App' include 'PencilFactory.Resources.Assembling'

 ![Create resources](./chapter-1/create-resources.png)

 In the following dialog it is ok to go with just the typename as the cell